jeanbrand0n/gluetun-qbittorrent-port-manager/README.md

 ```
 environment:
   QBITTORRENT_SERVER: localhost         # IP address of your qBittorrent server (adjust as needed)
   QBITTORRENT_PORT: 8080                # Port on which qBittorrent is listening
   QBITTORRENT_USER: admin               # qBittorrent username
   QBITTORRENT_PASS: adminadmin          # qBittorrent password
   HTTP_S: http                          # Use "http" or "https" as required

   # Timing parameters
   CHECK_INTERVAL: 30                    # Interval (in seconds) for the update cycle (default: 30)
   WAIT_TIMEOUT: 60                      # Timeout (in seconds) for waiting on VPN status changes
   WAIT_INTERVAL: 5                      # Interval (in seconds) between VPN status checks

   # Control Server settings
   # The Control Server is assumed to be available at hostname "gluetun" on port 8000 within the Docker network.
   CONTROL_SERVER_URL: http://gluetun:8000

+  # VPN Mode settings
+  # Options: OPENVPN, WIREGUARD, or DUMPMODE
+  VPNMODE: OPENVPN
 ```
-With these steps completed, the script will dynamically update qBittorrent's listening port by querying the Gluetun Control Server for the current forwarded port and VPN public IP.
-It will also perform health checks using nmap and restart the VPN if the port is not open.
+With these settings in place, the script will dynamically update qBittorrent's listening port by querying the Gluetun Control Server for the current forwarded port and VPN public IP.
+It will then perform a health check using nmap and take action based on the selected VPN mode:

+## Summary VPN modes
+- OPENVPN mode: Restarts the VPN connection if the TCP port is not open.
+- WIREGUARD mode: Shuts down qBittorrent if the TCP port is not open.
+- DUMPMODE: Simply updates the port without performing a TCP port check.
+This flexibility allows users to choose the behavior that best fits their VPN configuration and network requirements.

+## When will WireGuard auto-restart be supported?

+Automatic VPN restart in WireGuard mode will be supported once the corresponding API is implemented in Gluetun.
+You can track the [current status here](https://github.com/qdm12/gluetun/issues/1113#issue-1345565765).
+In the meantime, if the TCP port is not open, the script will shut down qBittorrent.
+If you don't want this use mode `DUMPMODE`.